lizardsystem/lizard-waterbalance/local_checkouts/README.txt

-- Watch out with making changes in one of the externals: others also use that product, probably, so don't make all sorts of tweaks for your particular usecase without making sure it is OK.
+- Watch out with making changes in one of the externals: others also use that product, probably, so don't make all sorts of tweaks for your particular use case without making sure it is OK.